litwr2/retro/plus4/blarg/readme.md

 # BLARG &ndash; Basic Language Graphics extension for the Commodore+4

-It is based on [BLARG v1.0 or the Commodore 64](http://www.ffd2.com/fridge/programs/blarg/).
+It is based on [BLARG v1.0 for the Commodore 64](http://www.ffd2.com/fridge/programs/blarg/).

 BLARG is a little BASIC extension which adds some new graphics commands to the normal C+4 BASIC.
 It is free for use in your own programs, so feel free to do so!